 Based on your sales goals, and your budget, we will need to figure out the best way to invest these dollars in order to see the greatest return on investment (ROI).
 Here are a few things to think about before shopping for HVAC digital marketing services:

 Once you have some of these questions answered, then you can better assess how to spend your money.
-If you’re co-op program offers Local Services Ads on Google, then you shouldn’t hire an outside agency to try doing the same thing.
+If your co-op program offers Local Services Ads on Google, then you shouldn’t hire an outside agency to try doing the same thing.
 Instead, invest your marketing dollars in something that they don’t offer, like search engine optimization (SEO), or other online advertising.
 Remember, take advantage of what your manufacturer offers first!

 If your website is a train-wreck, you’ll need to invest some of that budget into a new website.
-And vice-versa, if you’re website is incredible, then you can invest the money elsewhere.
+And vice-versa, if your website is incredible, then you can invest the money elsewhere.
 Pro-tip: if an HVAC marketing agency tells you that your website needs to be improved, ask them to provide evidence as to why it’s bad, and ask how they can make it better.
 Don’t just blindly purchase a new website.